yochaigal/cairn/wip/backgrounds/aurifex.md

 # Aurifex

 > You are an artisan of the arcane, a smith of subtle forces.
-In the crucible of your workshop the laws that govern this world are set warped to suit your needs.
-But the forward path is fraught with peril, each experiment a step toward either greatness or disaster.
+In the crucible of your workshop, the laws that govern this world are set warped to suit your needs.

 ## Names
 Hestia, Basil, Rune, Prism, Ember, Quintess, Aludel, Mordant, Salaman, Rune

 ## Starting Gear

-- Rations (3 uses)
+- Lantern
-- Lantern & oil (six uses, two slots)
+- Oil can (6 uses)
 - Needle-knife (d6)
-- Iron Pincers
+- Protective gloves

 ## What experiment went horribly wrong?
 Roll 1d6: